vinzlercodes/Gaming-Industry-Analysis/README.md

 -----------------------
 ## Licensing, Authors and Acknowledgements
 The orignal data set is by [Gregory Smith](https://www.kaggle.com/gregorut/videogamesales) who had done a web scrape of the [VG Charts](vgchartz.com).
 Recently [Rush Kiruni](https://www.kaggle.com/rush4ratio/video-game-sales-with-ratings) took the same dataset and added more columns to it.

+---

+If you do find this repository useful, why not give a star and even let me know about it!

+Feel free to express issues and feedback as well, cheers!